 Being wild means living according to the seasons, be it drought or rain

 It hasn’t been a life of luxury for these horses, whose genes have been tempered by the harshness of the environment and the droughts in the desert, keeping the numbers at an average of 200 horses.
-Media coverage during the droughts of the 90s brought them into the spotlight, when photographs of gaunt horses were splashed across the newspapers.
-Grandmas reached into their pockets and children into their piggybanks to purchase lucerne.
+Media coverage during the droughts of the 90s brought them into the spotlight when photographs of gaunt horses were splashed across the newspapers.
+Grandmas reached into their pockets and children into their piggy banks to purchase lucerne.
 But it also brought a harsh fact of life to the fore, that being wild meant living according to the seasons of the land, whether that is years of rainfall and plentiful grazing or periods of drought and hunger.

-Concerns raised after the drought led to a workshop in 2005 where experts from diverse fields spent days in discussion to gain a clearer picture of the situation and to formulate a management plan for the future.
+Concerns raised after the drought led to a workshop in 2005 where experts from diverse fields spent days discussing to gain a clearer picture of the situation and formulate a management plan for the future.
 They arrived at the conclusion that continual monitoring is needed, and recommended a policy of minimal interference except in cases of severe drought where intervention could be contemplated if the population dipped to a point where it would affect the genetic diversity, or if it rose above the carrying capacity of the land.
 It was realised that supplementary feed may be needed in times of drought as fences block optimum grazing and natural water holes.
 Interestingly, Telané has conducted further in-depth research as part of her doctoral thesis which establishes that the horses do not displace or negatively impact the indigenous flora or fauna in any way.

 ‘I helped move an injured foal off the road as its mother called for it’

 It has been several years since I first watched the horses on that chilly winter’s day.
 In the interim period, the desert was blessed with a carpet of green grass.
-During that time of abundance the horses spent more time relaxing near the waterhole with no need to travel long distances to search for grazing and they became more habituated to people at the hide.
+During that time of abundance, the horses spent more time relaxing near the waterhole with no need to travel long distances to search for grazing and they became more habituated to people at the hide.
 Circumstances then changed and only a sprinkling of rain has graced the land over the last two years.
-Once again, we are experiencing drought.
-The old or sick horses and the new-born foals have died or been targeted by spotted hyenas.
+Once again, we are experiencing a drought.
+The old or sick horses and the newborn foals have died or been targeted by spotted hyenas.
 A few have also been struck by vehicles on the road that cuts through their area.
 I helped move an injured foal off the road as its mother called for it from the fields, and I hoped it would be spared.
 It survived for a while but then disappeared, becoming part of the perpetual cycle of life and death in the wilderness.

 A few months ago I packed up camp early, before the heat began to beat down with a vengeance, and made my way to the Garub viewpoint.
 As the sun began to colour the dry earth and light up the horses approaching from the far hills, I heard a car pull up.
 It was Telané.
 We sat together in the hide and watched the wild horses gallop to the water with a life-affirming energy and presence.
 Life carried on.